Elastomeric respirator: Comfort

-Many air-purifying respirators without air supply provide the workers with clean (purified) air with an excessively high concentration of carbon dioxide.
-For example, in the U.S. the permissible exposure limit for CO2 is 9 g/m3 (0.5% by volume) over an 8-hour shift, and 27 g/m3 (1.4% by volume) over any 15 minute period.
-But values measured for elastomeric respirators can increase to 2.6%.
-There is a lack of studies on the oxygen and carbon dioxide levels in the dead space behind an elastomeric respirator, but this may also cause headaches, especially if worn continuously for over 4 hours.

 Sweat does not evaporate as easily from under a mask; elastomeric respirators may be more hot and humid than FFRs.
 Heavier respirators cause more fatigue.
 More breathing resistance causes more fatigue, and makes the wearer more likely to feel out-of-breath or claustrophobic.
 Tight straps, on any type of respirator, are reported to put pressure on the sinuses and cause headaches.

+Exhalation valves

 Uses

 First responders may use elastomeric respirators, including during smoke simulation exercises.
 Air-purifying respirators are not effective during firefighting, in oxygen-deficient atmosphere, or in an unknown atmosphere; in these situations an air-supplying respirator such as a self-contained breathing apparatus is recommended instead.

 The CDC has been recommending elastomeric respirators be used to protect people from droplet and airborne transmission of deadly viruses since 1992.

 Gas masks are extensively used in mining and construction.
 They are used against paint vapors, solvents, silica dust, and other hazardous particles and gasses.
 Masons and carpenters use them against dusts and adhesives.

 Elastomeric respirators may be used to protect against welding fumes.
 Different welding processes may produce different fumes, both particles and gasses such as carbon monoxide.
 Oxygen displacement by otherwise-harmless shielding gasses is also a risk.
 A self-contained breathing apparatus may be needed.
 Respirators used by welders must fit under a welding mask.

 Respirators are also used in demolition to protect against asbestos, mould, and other hazardous waste.

 Elastomeric respirators are used for cleaning up after oil spills.

 Elastomeric respirators are used against chemical aerosols and toxic gases.
 They are used in the chemical industry when handling hazardous materials; workers are usually issued escape respirators as a precaution against leaks.
 Workers are instructed to put their mask on and leave immediately to sound the alarm if they detect a leak.
 Other respirators may be used for making repairs to leaking equipment.

 Elastomeric respirators may be worn in agriculture, for instance when using agricultural chemicals, solvents, fish meal, silage, mold spores and dust.

 Manufacturing also uses elastomeric respirators, for instance on assembly lines.
 Elastomeric respirators are worn by many employees in the nuclear industry.